Adam Devlin

-Adam Devlin (born Adam Tadek Gorecki 17 September 1969 in Lambeth, London) is an English musician, best known as the guitarist and songwriter for The Bluetones.
+Adam Devlin (born Adam Tadek Gorecki; 17 September 1969) is an English musician, best known as the guitarist and songwriter for The Bluetones.

-Following the Bluetones split in 2011, Devlin formed Thee Cee Cees with singer-songwriter Chris T-T. The band released their debut album "Solution Songs" in 2015.
+Following the Bluetones split in 2011, Devlin formed Thee Cee Cees with singer-songwriter Chris T-T. The band released their debut album Solution Songs in 2015.

 In 2015, the Bluetones reformed for a 20th anniversary tour of the UK.

 On 29 March 2016, Devlin's brother Simon Gorecki was murdered along with his partner Natasha Sadler-Ellis at their home in Canterbury by her ex-boyfriend.